 Healing Without Drugs

-In the book Your Drug May Be Your Problem: How and Why to Stop Taking Psychiatric Medications, Peter Breggin M.D., and Dr. David Cohen, PH.D., point out that people often rely on God and human relationships, but turn to psychoactive or mind altering substances when facing an emotional crises.
+, Peter Breggin M.D., and Dr. David Cohen, PH.D., point out that people often rely on God and human relationships, but turn to psychoactive or mind altering substances when facing an emotional crises.
 If people feel better using drugs, the doctors note that it is because they feel better when their brain is impaired and psychiatric drugs are no different.
 They warn, however that when people sacrifice brain function for blunting emotional suffering, it narrows the search for solutions at a cost.

 “Emotional suffering is inevitable in life.
 But it has meaning—a purpose,” Breggin and Cohen said.
 “Suffering is a signal that life matters…Specifically, it is usually a signal that something in our lives that matters a great deal needs to be addressed.
 Depression, guilt, anxiety, shame, chronic anger, emotional numbing—all of these reactions signal that something is amiss and requires special attention.
 The depth of suffering is a sign of the soul’s desire for a better, more creative, more principled life.”